-Students leverage their drawing and anatomy knowledge to the creation of animation characters.
-This course introduces students to the traditions of character design and the basic structural strategies for creating animation characters.
-Students explore simplification gradients relative to human, animal, and inanimate object-based characters.
-They consider issues of costume, personality, and story interaction.
+This course introduces the traditions of character design and the basic structural strategies for creating animated characters.
+The course explores simplification gradients relative to human, animal, and inanimate object-based characters.
+It also considers issues of costume, personality, and story interaction.
 The course emphasizes professional applications, techniques, and standards of quality.
-The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+The work completed in this course may serve as pre-production design for PRJ 300, PRJ 350, or ANI 300.

 ART 260 Graphic Design, User Experience, and Input (3 cr.)
-Prerequisite(s): None